pytorch/serve/kubernetes/GKE/README.md

 pod/model-store-pod created
 ```

-Verify that the pod is created by excuting.
+Verify that the pod is created by executing.

 ```bash
 kubectl get po